farcrycore/plugin-cloudsearch/README.md

 - file document content (such as PDF, DOC, etc)

-### Cloudsearch - Reindex everything
+### Cloudsearch - Reindex Content Type

 In Farcry webtop, when in 'Content Type Indexes', there is an option to 'Index all records' for each Content Type.
 If a new record for that content is added during the indexing, it sets 'build to date' to now, and only records after that timestamp will be index, which means older records will not be indexed.

-To index **everything** run this script: /webtop/index.cfm?typename=csContentType&view=webtopPageModal&bodyView=webtopBodyUploadAuto
+To index all records for a given type, run this script:
+/webtop/index.cfm?typename=csContentType&view=webtopPageModal&bodyView=webtopBodyUploadTypeEverything&CONTENTTYPE=dspArticle